Kirkhamgate: Geography

 At its western end, Kirkhamgate is situated on rising ground at the junction of Brandy Carr Road with the Wakefield to Batley road.
-Brandy Carr Road crosses the Alverthorpe Beck, flowing north to south, at Beck Bottom and continues past fields, housing and Brandy Carr Nurseries towards the A650 Wakefield to Bradford Road at its eastern end.
+Brandy Carr Road crosses the Alverthorpe Beck, flowing north to south, at Beck Bottom, and continues past fields, housing and Brandy Carr Nurseries towards the A650 Wakefield to Bradford Road at its eastern end.
 The M1 motorway passes north and west and is accessed at Junction 41.
-Wakefield is to the southeast and Wrenthorpe is to the east where the boundary is the Carr Gate Beck.
+Wakefield is to the southeast and Wrenthorpe is to the east, where the boundary is the Carr Gate Beck.

 Kirkhamgate is primarily a residential village surrounded by farmland that is part of the Rhubarb Triangle.
 Brandy Carr Nurseries, specialises in rhubarb and liquorice plants.

-Events
+Events and facilties

 Kirkhamgate holds an annual scarecrow festival in September.

+Lindale Methodist Church is on Brandy Carr Road.
+The community centre is next to the church and the Junior and Infant school is opposite.
+Weekly Women's Institute meetings take place in the church.